mihail-pop/media-journal/docs/configuration/remote-access.md

 You can use **[Tailscale](https://tailscale.com/)**, which is free for personal use.
 You install it on the machine running Media Journal and on your remote devices.
 It creates a direct, peer-to-peer encrypted tunnel between them.

 * **Pros:** Free, extremely secure, requires no domain configuration and the app does not need to be exposed to the public internet.
-* **Cons:** Anyone attempting to access the app must have the Tailscale app installed and be authenticated on your Tailscale network.
+* **Cons:** You must install Tailscale on every device you want to connect from.
+Also, if you use a Private DNS on your phone (like AdGuard DNS), you need to turn it off for the connection to work.

 ---